MiguelVazB/AntLRProject_CMPL_Programming_Language/README.md

 ---

+Pre-requesites:

+- pip
+- antlr4

+---

 The program can be run as a command interpreter and the user can input while running the program.

-- run the following command: 'python
+- run the following command: 'python CMPL.py'

+The program can also read from a file.
+This can be done by using the command:

+- python CMPL.py "file.cmpl"